Seattle-Computing-Resourcing/scr-learning/README.md

 npm install
 ```

-You can test code by running these commands.
+You can test code by running these commands:
 ```
 npm run docs:build
 npm run docs:preview